facelessuser/Rummage/docs/src/markdown/usage.md

 ## Localization

-Rummage provides an i18n localization framework to allow support for displaying the UI in other languages.
+Rummage provides an i18n localization framework to allow support for displaying the UI in other locales.
 Currently the project only has an incomplete Russian translation (I don't speak Russian, so I can't complete it).

 Translations should be compiled and included by default requiring no additional steps starting in version 3.6.0.